josegherran/h0-hack-the-zero-stack/ARCHITECTURE.md

 A single Lambda function triggered by SQS events.
 It is the only component that calls Amazon Bedrock for analysis (not chat).
 Its execution is:

-1. Receive SQS message `{ contractId, s3Key }`
+1. Receive SQS message `{ contractId, s3Key, correlationId }`
+2. **Idempotency check:** query Aurora for the contract's current status; if already `done`, exit immediately without invoking Bedrock (NFR-03.6)
-2. Update contract status to `analyzing`
+3. Update contract status to `analyzing`
+4. Start a background heartbeat loop: call `ChangeMessageVisibility` every 4 minutes to extend SQS visibility, preventing re-queuing during long analyses (NFR-03.5)
-3. Fetch PDF from S3
+5. Fetch PDF from S3
-4. Extract text with `pdf-parse`
+6. Extract text with `pdf-parse`; store result in memory as `extracted_text`
-5. Chunk text if > 100k tokens
+7. Chunk text if > 100k tokens
-6. Call Amazon Bedrock (`InvokeModel`) with Claude 3.5 Sonnet and the structured analysis prompt using Claude's **tool use** feature to enforce a typed JSON response
+8. Call Amazon Bedrock (`InvokeModel`) with Claude 3.5 Sonnet and the structured analysis prompt using Claude's **tool use** feature to enforce a typed JSON response
-7. Parse and validate the JSON response with Zod
+9. Parse and validate the JSON response with Zod
-8. Write all results to Aurora in a single transaction
+10. Write all results to Aurora in a single transaction: `INSERT analyses` (including `extracted_text`), `INSERT findings`, `INSERT key_dates`, `UPDATE contracts SET status='done'`
-9. Update contract status to `done`
+11. Publish `{ contractId, status: 'done' }` to the Vercel KV pub/sub channel for `contractId` (triggers SSE push — NFR-01.6)
-10. Send SES email if key dates were found
+12. Send SES email if key dates were found
+13. Emit structured log lines with `correlationId` at each step (NFR-05.5)

 Authentication to Bedrock uses the Lambda's **IAM execution role** — no API key is required.
 The role is granted `bedrock:InvokeModel` scoped to the Claude 3.5 Sonnet model ARN.

-On any unhandled error, the contract status is set to `error` and the SQS message is retried up to 3 times before landing in the DLQ.
+On any unhandled error, the contract status is set to `error`, the heartbeat loop is cancelled, and the SQS message is retried up to 3 times before landing in the DLQ.
+Sentry captures the error with `contractId` and `organizationId` as context tags (NFR-05.7).

 ### 6.3 AWS SQS Queue

 A Standard Queue (not FIFO — ordering is not required for analysis jobs).
 Configuration:
-- **Visibility timeout:** 5 minutes (matches Lambda max expected duration)
+- **Visibility timeout:** 17 minutes (Lambda max timeout 15 min + 2 min buffer; prevents re-queuing before completion — NFR-03.5)
 - **Message retention:** 4 days
 - **Max receive count:** 3 (before DLQ)
-- **Dead Letter Queue:** captures failed jobs for inspection and manual replay
+- **Dead Letter Queue:** captures failed jobs for inspection and manual replay; a CloudWatch Alarm fires on `NumberOfMessagesSent ≥ 1` within 2 minutes (NFR-05.6)
+- **Message attributes:** `correlationId` (= `contractId`) included on every message for end-to-end log tracing (NFR-05.5)

 ### 6.4 AWS Aurora PostgreSQL (Serverless v2)